 - The Blue Cash Everyday® Card from American Express is another pick for July purchases.

-- The card offers 2% cash back at select U.S. department stores and gas stations.
+- The card offers 2% cash back at select U.S. department stores and U.S. gas stations.

 See related: Amazon Prime Day: How cards can save you even more